Plankson/plankson.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I am admitted to study for a M.Eng. degree at the College of Computer Science and Technolgy, Zhejiang University without entrance examination.
+I am admitted to study for a M.Eng. degree at the College of Computer Science and Technolgy, Zhejiang University **without entrance examination**.